Shutendoji (manga)

 Shutendoji (手天童子, Shutendōji), also known as Legend of Shutendoji, is a Japanese manga series created by Go Nagai which combines elements from Japanese folklore with science fiction.
 An OVA series was released beginning in 1989 and ending in 1991, for a total of 4 episodes.

-In 2002, a remake/sequel titled Gomaden Shutendoji (降魔伝 手天童子, Gōmaden Shutendōji) started being published in the magazine Champion Red, being one of the series that were released in the first issue of the magazine.
+In 2002, a remake/sequel titled The Legendary Demon Slayer Shutendoji (降魔伝 手天童子, Gōmaden Shutendōji) started being published in the magazine Champion Red, being one of the series that were released in the first issue of the magazine.

 Plot

 Artist and writer Ryuichiro Shiba and his wife, Kyoko, are visiting a temple to make a promise of marriage to their ancestors.
 At that moment, however, two oni appear before them and fight to death; one of them carrying a baby on his mouth.
 After defeating his opponent, the oni gives Ryuichiro and Kyoko the baby and declares that he will return for him after 15 years.
 After said period of time, strange events start happening around the baby, now a teenager named Jiro Shutendo.